dmaier-couchbase/cb-workshop/VMSetup.md

   * Enter the root password 'couchbase' twice
   * Use the entire drive and write the changes to disk
   * Wait until the installation completed
+  * Power off the machine after the installation
-* Change the settings again
+* Change VM the settings again
   * Storage: Disabling the CDROM drive
+* Start the VM and wait until started
+* Quit the setup wizard
+* Log-in to the CLI as root

+### Network config

+* Change the VM settings for the NAT network
   * Network: Enable port forwarding by mapping the host port 9${i}22 to the guest port 22
   * Network: Enable port forwarding by mapping the host port 9${i}91 to the guest port 8091
   * Network: Enable port forwarding by mapping the host port 9${i}59 to the guest port 5901
-* Start the VM and wait until started
-* Quit the setup wizard
-* Log-in to the CLI as root
 * Configure and check the network
   * Get the current network settings
     * Did you get an IP address assigned?
 Check via 'ifconfig' and note it as $previous_ip!